What is School Council?

-- A Whole School Learning Walk with Mrs Radcliffe as a way of sharing learning ideas across the school.
+- A Whole School Learning Walk with Mrs Buckley as a way of sharing learning ideas across the school.

 - Year 5 School Councillors also went on a Learning Behaviour Walk where they looked at learning behaviour in all the classrooms and reported back to School Council.

 - We held a School Council Assembly where our KS2 representatives gave an informative and interesting talk on the role of School Council in St Mary’s as well as feedback on the Learning Walks.